 Precious Abba, the example of obedience by Abraham was a witness to everyone else and I suspect it make your heart warm for him.
 Abraham loved You and though his allegiance was unfailing towards You.
 He loved his son, but was willing to go through the process of sacrificing him, to be obedient to God.
 Thank You, Abba, for your open love for Your people.
 Amen

 THOUGHT OF THE DAY:

-“From that time on Jesus began to explain to his disciples that he must go to Jerusalem and suffer many things at the hands of he elders, chief priests and teachers of the law, and that he must be killed and on the third day be raised to life.
+“From that time on Jesus began to explain to his disciples that he must go to Jerusalem and suffer many things at the hands of the elders, chief priests and teachers of the law, and that he must be killed and on the third day be raised to life.
 Peter took him aside and began to rebuke him.
 ‘Never, Lord!’ he said.
 ‘This shall never happen to you!’
 Jesus turned and said to Peter, ‘Get behind me, Satan!
-You are a stumbling block to me, you do not have in mind the things of God, but the things of men.’
+You are a stumbling block to me, you do not have in mind things of God, but the things of men.’
 Then Jesus said to his disciples, ‘If anyone would come after me, he must deny himself and take up his cross and follow me.
-For whoever wants to save his life will lost it, but whoever loses his life for me will find it.
+For whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?’”
-(Matthew 16:21–26)
+(Matthew 16:21-26)

 There is nothing we can give in exchange for our life.
 We can never save ourselves.
 Chris, however, came to suffer for us on the cross.
 He is the One who puts us in right relationship with God through His sacrificial death as the loving Suffering Servant.